upils/redirect-lib/README.md

 This project aim to gather methods to redirect traffic (HTTP/S, DNS) to another server.
 This capability is usefull to hide a server IP and bring flexibility.
 If the redirector is identified and blocked by defenders, a new one can be setup more easily than a full C&C server.

+Having multiple methods enable the redteam to gain flexibility, adapt to different situation and better emulate real adversary.

 Each documented redirection method is in a dedicated directory.

 ## Categories